emacski/k8s-kibana/README.md

 The second image (the suffix `-proxy` is appended to the image tag) pre-builds the Kibana assets to be accessed at a proxy path assumed to be `/api/v1/proxy/namespaces/kube-system/services/kibana-logging`.
 This is suitable for use with `kubectl proxy` (example: http://localhost:8001/api/v1/proxy/namespaces/kube-system/services/kibana-logging).
 Note that the actual path is determined by the Kibana Kubernetes service definition.
 The example service definition below produces the above proxy path.

-Either of these images can use the `KIBANA_BASE_URL` env variable to override the proxy path, but this will require Kibana to rebuild assets for each new container instance at runtime.
+Either of these images can use the `kibana_base_url` env variable to override the proxy path, but this will require Kibana to rebuild assets for each new container instance at runtime.

 **Example ReplicaSet Deployment**
 ```yaml